 The key is to break out of the paralysis somehow, anyhow.
 Practicing acting – not acting as pretending, but acting as taking action — in almost any of the ways that have got rusty with disuse can help weaken the hold of the cognitive-behavioural-physical patterns of stasis that might otherwise keep you trapped forever.
 Whether you think you can better manage a spirit of recklessness like the one my mother dreamt of for me, or you’d rather turn your iron will to undereating on its head, and eat more just as implacably as you used to eat less, what matters is that you do something.

 And I’ll end with two last images.

 The other one takes us back to the beginning.
-It comes from my mother, in the email I quoted from before.
-She told me that she wished the paradoxical but sterile lucidity of my latest effort of self-elucidation could just, somehow, ‘lead to the ridiculing laughter, the liberating laughter, of the person who says it’s all rubbish and remembers how to eat what they feel like again’.
+It comes from my mother, in the email I quoted earlier.
+She told me that she wished the paradoxical but sterile lucidity of my latest effort of self-elucidation could just, somehow, "lead to the ridiculing laughter, the liberating laughter, of the person who says it’s all rubbish and remembers how to eat what they feel like again."
 Recovery frees you to laugh again with deep rich abandonment, but long before that, irreverent laughter itself can free you to start to recover.